Full degree recitals are required for students in the Bachelor of Music and Bachelor of Musical Arts programs.

 DEGREE RECITAL HEARINGS

 A hearing is to be scheduled for degree recitals and must take place at least two weeks prior to the performance date.
-Hearings are generally held during the voice area faculty meetings, which take place from 11:00-12:00 Friday mornings in 113, Music Building I; alternatively, a hearing immediately following Voice Forum will be arranged, if the earlier time is not possible due to class conflicts.
-The student will present seven copies of the recital repertoire to the voice faculty and may begin with the selection of his or her choice.
+Hearings are generally held during the voice area faculty meetings, which take place from 11:00-12:00 on selected Friday mornings in 113, Music Building I; alternatively, a hearing immediately following Voice Forum will be arranged if the earlier time is not possible due to class conflicts.
+The student will present seven copies of a list of the recital repertoire to the voice faculty and may begin with the selection of his or her choice.
 The voice faculty will continue the hearing by requesting additional selections.
 Hearings typically last no more than 20 minutes.
 Insufficient preparation will result in an unsatisfactory recital hearing.

 In the case of an unsatisfactory hearing, the student will be required to reschedule the hearing following adequate preparation time.